Weather of 2021: Cold waves and winter storms

 In January, at least 70 people in Japan died while removing snow, related to a blizzard that dropped 2.49 m of snowfall.
 At least 1,500 people were stranded on a highway.

 In February, extreme cold affected much of North America.
 During much of the winter, a high pressure system existed over southeastern Canada and Greenland, while lower than normal pressure existed over northeastern Asia into Alaska.
 A winter storm left more than 9 million people without power from northern Mexico to the northeastern United States; nearly half of the power outages were in Texas.
 There were 172 deaths in the United States, The system is estimated to have cost over $196.5 billion (2021 USD) in damages, including at least $195 billion in the United States and over $1.5 billion in Mexico, making it the costliest winter storm on record, as well as the costliest natural disaster recorded in the United States.
 It is also the deadliest winter storm in North America since the 1993 Storm of the Century, which killed 318 people.
 Another winter storm added on to the effects, leading to 29 deaths and $2 billion in damage, and caused 4 million power outages.

-At the same time, a cold wave impacts Greece.
+At the same time, a cold wave impacted Greece.
 This cold wave resulted in 3 deaths, and resulted in Greece getting their heaviest snowfall since 2008.
 Temperatures dropped as low as -19.9 C.

-In March, a record-breaking blizzard affects the Rocky Mountains.
+In March, a record-breaking blizzard affected the Rocky Mountains.
 Although no one died, the system caused $75 million in damage.
 Cheyenne, Wyoming saw their largest two-day snowfall on record.
 It also became Denver's fourth largest blizzard.
 The storm caused car crashes which resulted in 22 injuries.